-Just how do you choose the right wood glue, you ask?
+How do you choose the most suitable wood glue, you ask?
 Many people new to woodworking are surprised at the strength of today’s wood glue.
-In fact, when using the right wood glue for the application, the cured wood glue joint will be stronger than the wood that’s being joined.
-In other words, it’s more likely the wood will break before the wood glued joint fails.
+In fact, when using high-quality wood glue for the application, the cured wood glue joint will be stronger than the wood being joined.
+In other words, it’s more likely the wood will break before the wood-glued joint fails.

 - PVA (Poly-vinyl acetate)